-I, , solemnly swear (or affirm) all of the following:
+\, solemnly swear (or affirm) all of the following:

-1. That I am 18 years of age or older.

-2. 7 That my res ider ice addres ss, inclu din g street and r um ber, i is (If no street or number exists, a designation of my residence adequate to readily ascertain its location is and , 20; that I circulated the petition and I witnessed the signatures on this section of the nomination paper being written; and that, to the best of my information and belief, each signature is the genuine signature of the person whose name it purports to be.
+- 1. That I am 18 years of age or older. - 2.
+That my residence address, including street and number, is (If no street or number exists, a designation of my residence adequate to readily ascertain its location is - 3.
+That the signatures on this section of the nomination paper were obtained between witnessed the signatures on this section of thenomination paper being written; and that, to the best of my information and belief, each signature is the genuine signature of the person whose name it purports to be.